fennel-ai/client/docs/pages/api-reference/operators.md

 ### Assign

-Fennel allows you to assign to a specific value column or create a new column by using the `assign` operator.
+Fennel lets you assign a value column or create a new column by using the `assign` operator.
 The `assign` operator has the following parameters:

 1. ``column: str``: positional argument, that specifies the name of the column to assign to or create.